-Mathias Msonganzila is a young seminarian from the Archdiocese of Mwanza, in Tanzania.
-It was born in 1999, in Nyamangana, on the shores of Lake Victoria, the second largest freshwater lake on Earth, located between Uganda, Tanzania and Kenya.
+Mathias Msonganzila is a young seminarian of the Archdiocese of Mwanza, Tanzania.
+He was born in 1999, in Nyamangana, on the shores of Lake Victoria, the second largest freshwater lake on Earth, located between Uganda, Tanzania and Kenya.
 At only 23 years of age, this young man left his country to study at the Pontifical University of the Holy Cross - thanks to a scholarship from CARF, Centro Academico Romano Foundation - which supports him in his formation.
 He is studying the philosophical biennium, before enrolling in the Baccalaureate in Theology.
 He is a very diligent young man, always with a smile, very kind and, at the same time, attentive to the administrative, spiritual and academic requirements that every seminarian and student must take into account.
 He tells us his story in this July which, with over 40 degrees, has been the hottest in Rome's history.

 "It is a great joy to be able to share something of myself with those who are helping me in this beautiful and difficult process, which is to leave the life I knew to come to the other side of the world, and to open my mind to new knowledge and new experiences.